 Unlike the conditions of the Mediterranean and other classic grape-growing regions, however, the climate of Western North Carolina is notoriously unpredictable, averaging 47 inches of rain per year—more than twice the average amount that falls in Napa Valley.

 “Our west coast vineyard partners like those in Cienega Valley have the benefits of a maritime climate and rocky soils that create more intensity and richness in the grapes,” said Jill Whitfield, Senior Wine Manager.
-“They may have lower yields there, but the flavor develops more fully.
-One of the wines for which we source grapes from this region is our Biltmore Estate Sangiovese.
-We want to take advantage of very complex fruit with balanced acidity and a subtle earthiness on the finish.”
+“They may have lower yields there, but flavors develop more fully.”

 “Soil and climate have significant impact on grape quality, but climate is the more important factor at Biltmore,” said Philip Oglesby, Vineyard Supervisor.
 Grapes can be more reactive to certain weather conditions than some crops, but when the weather is right in Western North Carolina, the fruit produced in our vineyards is exceptional.”

-Try our Biltmore Reserve Wines, handcrafted from estate and local grapes, and you’ll taste not only the character of the varietal, but the distinctive influence of our unique Blue Ridge Mountain terroir.
+Try any of our Biltmore Reserve wines, such as Biltmore Reserve® Cabernet Sauvignon North Carolina, handcrafted from estate-grown grapes, and you’ll taste not only the character of the varietal, but the distinctive influence of our unique Blue Ridge Mountain terroir.

 The state soil of North Carolina is known as Cecil soil.
-Named for Cecil County, Maryland where the soil type was first documented rather than the family name of George Vanderbilt's descendants, it is nonetheless a delightful coincidence that Biltmore's vineyard and Winery are planted on Cecil soil!
+Named for Cecil County, Maryland where the soil type was first documented rather than the family name of George Vanderbilt’s descendants, it is nonetheless a delightful coincidence that Biltmore’s vineyard and Winery are rooted in Cecil soil!